martinheidegger/block-cache/Readme.md

 CachedFile.DEFAULT_BLK_SIZE
 ```

-The default blk size used for caching.
+The default `opts.blkSize` used for caching: 512 (integer, equals 512 Byte).

 ## License